k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 Auditing is particularly useful in production environments, where system integrity, accountability, and regulatory compliance are essential.
 Enabling auditing ensures that user actions and system events are accurately recorded for analysis, compliance, and troubleshooting purposes.

-Here’s a list of common activities audited in production:
+The following list presents common activities audited in production:

 <table border="1">
   <thead>